Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Descaling Solution Options:

-• Citric acid-based commercial descalers (faster acting)
+• Citric acid-based commercial descalers (faster acting, appliance-safe)

-• Food-grade white vinegar (economical, effective)
+• Food-grade white vinegar (economical and effective)

-• pH-neutral formulas safe for all materials
+• pH-neutral formulas safe for copper and stainless steel heat exchangers

 • Biodegradable and environmentally friendly